 - You are 24 years old before the first filing date for that academic year’s FAFSA;

-- You are pursuing a graduate degree or certificate (NOT teacher licensure);
+- You are pursuing a graduate degree (NOT teacher licensure);

 - You are married at the time you file the FAFSA;

 - You have a dependent other than a spouse for whom you provide more than half of his/her financial support and will continue to provide that support from July 1 to June 30 of the upcoming academic year;

 - You are a veteran of the armed forces;